rukasakurai/github-copilot-tutorial/docs/workshop.md

 ### Clone the repository

-We will use the same repository as the previous section to show how to use Copilot Chat to improve code quality.
+We will use the same repository as the previous section to show how to use GitHub Copilot Chat to improve code quality.
 If you already have it, you can skip this step.

 You need to clone the following GitHub Repository: [Github Copilot Demo](https://github.com/Philess/gh-copilot-demo)